Midfielder: Winger

 Although wingers are a familiar part of football, the use of wingers is by no means universal.
-There are many successful football teams who operate without wingers.
+Many successful football teams operate without wingers.
 A famous example is Carlo Ancelotti's late 2000s Milan, who typically plays in a narrow midfield diamond formation or in a Christmas tree formation (4–3–2–1), relying on full-backs to provide the necessary width down the wings.

 Wide midfielder

-A wide midfielder, David Beckham was lauded for his range of passing, vision, crossing ability and bending free-kicks, which enabled him to create chances for teammates or score goals.
+A wide midfielder, David Beckham was lauded for his range of passing, vision, crossing ability and bending free-kicks.

-Left and right midfielders have a role balanced between attack and defence while they play a lot of crosses in the box for forwards.
+Left and right midfielders have a role balanced between attack and defence, while they play a lot of crosses in the box for forwards.
 They are positioned closer to the touchlines of the pitch.
-They may be asked to cross the ball into the opponent's penalty area to make scoring chances for their teammates, and when defending they may put pressure on opponents who are trying to cross.
+They may be asked to cross the ball into the opponent's penalty area to create scoring chances for their teammates, and when defending, they may put pressure on opponents who are trying to cross.

 Common modern formations that include left and right midfielders are the 4−4−2, the 4−4−1−1, the 4–2–3–1 and the 4−5−1 formations.
 Jonathan Wilson describes the development of the 4−4−2 formation: "…the winger became a wide midfielder, a shuttler, somebody who might be expected to cross a ball but was also meant to put in a defensive shift."
 Two notable examples of wide midfielders are David Beckham and Ryan Giggs.

 In Italian football, the role of the wide midfielder is known as tornante di centrocampo or simply tornante ("returning"); it originated from the role of an outside forward, and came to be known as such as it often required players in this position to track back and assist the back-line with defensive duties, in addition to aiding the midfield and attacking.